Application of tropical optimization for solving multicriteria problems of pairwise comparisons using log-Chebyshev approximation: Single-Criterion Pairwise Comparison Problem

 The best and worst differentiating solutions are then obtained by maximizing and minimizing the Hilbert seminorm over all vectors $\bm{x}\in X$, which leads to the optimization problems

+As examples show (see, e.g. \cite{Krivulin2019Tropical}), one of the shortcomings of this approach is that the best (worst) differentiating solution found in this way may not be unique.
+To overcome this possible issue, we now propose a new improved procedure of finding the best and worst differentiating solutions, which provides a reduced set of the best solutions and a unique worst solution.

-As the solutions of problem \eqref{P-minx_maxijcijxixj-maxjbijxjleqxi} are invariant under multiplication by a positive factor, we can restrict ourselves to solution vectors that are normalized by dividing by the maximum component.
+Since the solutions of problem \eqref{P-minx_maxijcijxixj-maxjbijxjleqxi} are invariant under multiplication by a positive factor, we can restrict ourselves to vectors that are normalized by dividing by the maximum component.
 Adding the normalization condition transforms the last two problems into the problems

-Finally, we note that both problems can have nonunique normalized solutions.
-In order to overcome this potential shortcoming, it is reasonable to concentrate only on the minimal normalized solution to the maximization problem and the maximal normalized solution to the minimization problem.
-A solution $\bm{x}_{0}$ is called minimal (maximal) if the componentwise inequality $\bm{x}_{0}\leq\bm{x}$ ($\bm{x}_{0}\geq\bm{x}$) holds for any solution $\bm{x}$.
+Furthermore, we note that both problems can have nonunique normalized solutions.
+Under this circumstance, it is reasonable to concentrate only on the minimal normalized solution to the maximization problem and the maximal normalized solution to the minimization problem.
+As usual, a solution $\bm{x}_{0}$ is called minimal (maximal) if the componentwise inequality $\bm{x}_{0}\leq\bm{x}$ ($\bm{x}_{0}\geq\bm{x}$) holds for any solution $\bm{x}$.

-Indeed, all normalized vectors, which maximize or minimize the ratio between the highest and lowest ratings, have two common components whose ratio is fixed: the maximum component equal to 1, and the minimum component less or equal to 1.
+Indeed, all normalized vectors that maximize or minimize the ratio between the highest and lowest ratings have two common components whose ratio is fixed: the maximum component equal to 1, and the minimum component less or equal to 1.
 In this case, the lower (higher) the ratings of the other alternatives, the better (worse) the alternative with the maximum rating is distinguishable from the others.